• intracerebral hemorrhage accounts for 10-20% of all strokes

 • extensive intraventricular hemorrhage (primary or secondary) Obstructive hydrocephalus following IVH

-• extensive cerebellar or brainstem hematomas with direct compression of the cerebral aqueduct
+• extensive cerebellar or brainstem hematomas causing direct compression of the cerebral aqueduct

 • ⇒ indication for acute surgery (EDV)